 With special thanks to the team in Athlone Education Centre, they will be sharing weekly fun STEAM lessons and resources that can be completed at home:

-Please find the link below to Week 6 of our School Challenge.
+Please find the link below to our School Challenge.
 This week’s challenge includes some fun activities in Visual Arts, STEAM, Literacy and Numeracy, which you may wish to share your pupils.
 Pupils may post a picture of their completed challenge to @athloneec #AECSchoolChallenge.